Alright, people wondering how to ride Flights of Passage with little wait time.

 Since then, the lines have been incredibly long, with four hours being a wait time regularly seen during peak seasons.
 When I first went on it, I waited about 2 and a half to three hours in stand-by.

-This, of course, has led to it being the most popular Fastpass to get in basically all of Disney World, and Fastpasses are snapped up so quickly that people who book their Fastpasses at the earliest possible time for their trip often come up empty.
+This, of course, has led to it being the best Fastpass to get in Animal Kingdom, but Fastpasses are snapped up so quickly that people who book their Fastpasses at the earliest possible time for their trip often come up empty.

 Now, after experiencing the first option I’m going to share for riding Flights of Passage without a long wait, I would actually recommend that you DON’T worry about a Fastpass for this ride.